firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-38:22">Make haste to help me, O Lord my salvation.</p>

-<p id="psa-39:1"><To the chief Musician, even to Jeduthun, A Psalm of David.> I said, I will take heed to my ways, that I sin not with my tongue: I will keep my mouth with a bridle, while the wicked is before me.</p>
+<p id="psa-39:1">I said, I will take heed to my ways, that I sin not with my tongue: I will keep my mouth with a bridle, while the wicked is before me.</p>

 <p id="psa-39:2">I was dumb with silence, I held my peace, even from good; and my sorrow was stirred.</p>